campsafari/scratch/README.md

 ### If you would start from scratch now, what would you do differently?
 Tricky question, since i just started from scratch.
-But maybe trying out a different styling solution, using a css library that comes with a grid?
+But if the time limit is not applying anymore maybe trying out a different styling solution, using a css library that comes with a grid?
 And if this component would be part of a library i would also start building the UI in storybook and also build that list component in a more general way instead of strictly coupling it to users.
 For example a list component that provides an api for more general use cases.
 Like this nice FlatList component from ReactNative.
+I mean there are a lot of options on how to build it differently but in my opinion all of them are somehow dependent on the application/library design that this component would be integrated into.
+Also the use of atomic design principles would be a benefit for other components that for example need to render scrollable lists, input fields etc...